-- 5. It’s wise to take more of a control approach throughout the game.
-If you can starve them of resources then your late game should significantly overpower theirs.
+- 3. It’s wise to take more of a control approach early in the game.
+If you can starve them of resources then your big board presence should significantly overpower theirs.

 Keep the following words of advice in mind when up against control decks: